MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policy-archive/store-business-verification-reqs.md

 - Invoices (billed to supplier organization).
 - Contract.

-## Customer Support Contact Information
+## Customer Contact Information

-If you have a company account, Microsoft requires that you enter customer support contact information for each product available in the Microsoft Store.
+If you have a company account, Microsoft requires that you enter customer contact information for each product available in the Microsoft Store.
 Once this is provided, the contact information will appear on the Product Detail page.

-- To provide customer support contact information: Sign in to your [Microsoft Partner Center account](https://partner.microsoft.com/dashboard/home).
+- To provide customer contact information: Sign in to your [Microsoft Partner Center account](https://partner.microsoft.com/dashboard/home).
-- To update customer support contact information:
+- To update customer contact information:
   - Sign into your Partner Center account.
   - For every product available in the European Union markets, go to the Properties page, fill the five required fields (Support contact info, Phone number, Address / Address Line 1, City, and Country), and then publish the update.
   - Once provided, this information will appear on the product detail pages.